ezsystems/ezpublish-kernel/doc/specifications/rest/REST-API-V2.rst

                   "id": "1234",
                   "fieldDefinitionIdentifer": "title",
                   "languageCode": "eng-UK",
-                  "value": "This is a title"
+                  "fieldValue": "This is a title"
                 },
                 {
                   "id": "1235",
                   "fieldDefinitionIdentifer": "summary",
                   "languageCode": "eng-UK",
-                  "value": "This is a summary"
+                  "fieldValue": "This is a summary"
                 },
                 {
                   "fieldDefinitionIdentifer": "authors",
                   "languageCode": "eng-US",
-                  "value":
+                  "fieldValue":
                   [
                     {
                       "name": "John Doe",